U.N. says Palestinians, Israelis reach deal on Gaza reconstruction

 Fifty days of conflict in Gaza between Hamas and Israel, which ended late last month, has left swathes of ruin in the Mediterranean enclave of 1.8 million Palestinians.

-Abbas's PA said in a study recently that the reconstruction work would cost $7.8 billion (£4.8 billion), two and a half times Gaza's gross domestic product, including $2.5 billion for the reconstruction of homes and $250 million for energy.
+Abbas's PA said in a study recently that the reconstruction work would cost $7.8 billion, two and a half times Gaza's gross domestic product, including $2.5 billion for the reconstruction of homes and $250 million for energy.

 The World Bank said on Tuesday that the war would contribute to a reversal of 7 years of growth in the Palestinian economy, now expected to shrink by nearly 4 percent this year.